prestodb/presto/presto-docs/src/main/sphinx/connectors/kafka/tutorial.rst

      2014-07-29 14:07:23.000 | Tue Jul 29 21:07:23 +0000 2014
      2014-07-29 14:07:24.000 | Tue Jul 29 21:07:24 +0000 2014
     (5 rows)

     Query 20140729_213849_00026_6w7di, FINISHED, 1 node
     Splits: 31 total, 1 done (3.23%)
     0:00 [0 rows, 0B] [0 rows/s, 0B/s]

-The Apache Kafka plugin contains converters for ISO 8601, RFC 2822 text formats and for number based timestamps using seconds or miilliseconds since the epoch.
+The Apache Kafka connector contains converters for ISO 8601, RFC 2822 text formats and for number based timestamps using seconds or miilliseconds since the epoch.
 There is also a generic, text based formatter which uses Joda-Time format strings to parse text columns.